sanketjo96/tech-studies/README.md

       - Layer 7 protocols - HTTP, HTTPS etc
       - Cost optimized and fast
       - Ec2 needs to be added first in target group and then TG connects to load balencer
-      - **Target group**
+      - **Target group and listners**
          - This is diffrence from classic load balencer
          - Its just a logical grouping of servers for creating ideal load balancing
+         - One need to add Listner on ALB through which user requests forwarded to target groups (based on paths, ports, user IPs etc.)
    - Network load balancer
       - Layer 4 protocol - TCP, UDP,TLS
       - Its similar to ALB, the differance lies in performance, its way faster and used when you need to support millions req/sec

+   - ASG - (auto scaling group)
+      - What if instances went down or terminated due to error or reached to mem thorshold
+      - Its an entity to add/remove instace without manual intervention
+      - It provides high availablity
+      - You need to provide recipe to take care of auto scaling - ec2 launch template is that recipe for **a cheaf ASG**

 #### Insights
 - [What is OPS and Throughpus ? ](https://www.youtube.com/watch?v=YD_Lg2lzTYI)